-Default validity duration of a new user account (days)This field allows setting a validity duration (in days) that will be suggested by default when a new temporary account is created.account (days)This shortcut will redirect you to the module Users > Temporary accounts to manage (add, modify, delete) these accounts.
+Default validity duration of a new user account (days) This field allows setting a validity duration (in days) that will be suggested by default when a new temporary account is created.
+Go to the list of This shortcut will redirect you to the module Users > Temporary accounts to allow you temporary accounts to manage (add, modify, delete) these accounts.